4.49 from 2475 votes

 I haven’t tested in the IP, I’m more of a slow cooker girl lol, but I’d whisk up the sauce in the instant pot, put the thawed chicken in & coat it in the sauce.
 Seal & cook for 15 mins, natural release for 5 mins, then quick release.

-Tools to make Slow Cooker Bourbon Chicken
+Helpful Tools for Slow Cooker Bourbon Chicken

 Need more crock pot chicken ideas?
 Try these: